rockpyer/bullet_coffee_roasting/README.md

 # bullet-roasting
-Data science notebook for ingesting Allio Bullet coffee roasting data.
+Data science notebook for ingesting, expanding, and displaying Allio Bullet coffee roasting data.

+current state of limited personal use, interested in expanding collaboration